 Let's Create Memories Together.

 Non-traditional weddings are becoming increasingly popular, and you might already have various ideas you are considering that would make your wedding day more distinctive.
-As a wedding photographer who works with couples who are often all about creating their own traditions, here are some of my favorite ideas for making your wedding genuinely non-traditional and unique.
+As a wedding photographer who works with couples who are often all about creating their own traditions, or skipping wedding traditions, here are some of my favorite ideas for making your wedding genuinely non-traditional and unique.

 But before planning a non-traditional wedding, make sure it is actually what you want, not just something others are doing.
-Creating a non-traditional wedding day is all about what you want as a couple that will be unique to the two of you.
+Creating a non-conventional wedding day is all about what you want as a couple that will be unique for the two of you.
 If certain traditions have meaning to you, then stick to them!
 There is nothing wrong with following traditions, breaking with traditions, or a blend of traditional and non-traditional.
-Make sure you get what you want on your wedding day!.
+Make sure you get what you want on your wedding day!

 Although traditionally, both partners prepare for their wedding day separately from each other, you are free to get ready however you want on your big day!
 Maybe this means dressing at home instead of in a hotel room, or you could rent an Airbnb to get ready — maybe even with your partner.
 If you decide to get ready with your partner, you could create your own tradition by sharing a drink or eating breakfast together on your wedding day.